Programs & Services

 Behavioral Intervention for Tics

 Comprehensive behavioral intervention for tics (CBIT) is an evidence-based habit-reversal therapy.
 The aim of therapy is to decrease the severity and intensity of tics by targeting environmental factors know to impact tics.

-Your child may need medication if certain other conditions are a problem, such as behavioral and emotional struggles, attention deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD) or a mood disorder.
+Your child may need medication if certain other common associated conditions are a problem, such as behavioral and emotional struggles, attention deficit hyperactivity disorder (ADHD), obsessive-compulsive disorder (OCD) or a mood disorder.
 Your child’s healthcare providers will talk with you about types of medical therapies available, including the risks, benefits and possible side effects of each.